crosslandwa/push-wrapper-example-site/README.md

 ## TODO/Ideas

+- consolidate bpm code, in particular the rounding that occurs (make this 1 or 2 dp)
 - Select button to arm a sequence I've just deleted (when re-selecting)
+- Don't start playback when stopped and selecting a new sequence IF current selection has sequence
 - In app sequencing
   - Delete events in sequence
 - rethink bpm locking to 1st/subsequent sequences and changing number of beats sequence represents